 Blog Post by Charlie Kraus

 The industry focus on solutions to replace Adobe’s upcoming end-of-life for Flash for low-latency streaming is a technology called WebRTC (Web Real-time Communication), which is supported by all the popular browsers.
-Limelight is partnering with Red5 Pro to develop and implement WebRTC-based low-latency live video streaming across our global content delivery network.
+Limelight is partnering with Red5 Pro to offer a WebRTC-based low-latency live video streaming solution called Limelight Realtime Streaming across our global content delivery network.
 By integrating WebRTC streaming support into the CDN, content distributors will be able to easily implement scalable live video streaming workflows such as gambling, gaming, and sports broadcasting that require the lowest possible latency.
 Viewers will finally be able to watch broadcast quality live streaming video as close to real-time as possible.
-Limelight is active in evaluating this technology, with the promise of providing even lower latency than our current MMD Live small chunk streaming and Video Acceleration.
-Stay tuned for more information about this exciting development.

 Reduce the latency difference between a TV broadcast and the online stream delivery